 GEOM ID 100001 OBJECT 4 LAYER 1 COLOR 1 NET 1 NET_PINS 1

 Direct attributes are generally used only once or a few times.
 They take the form: ATTRIBUTE_NAME VALUE.
 An example of a direct attribute would be the ID (or handle) These ID's are used to correlate 3D geometries with the 2D geometries that generated them.
 (Cadence Allegro) Since they are, by definition, unique, there would be no reason to build a table of IDs and then refer to them by the table index.

 On the other hand, a net label is likely to be used to multiple conductor geometries.
 In such a case a TABLE NET would be created and geometries would be labeled using the index to the appropriate net.

 This is why it is required to create a list of tables at the beginning of the 3Di file.
 Only in that fashion can the 3Di parser determine whether an attribute is direct (i.e. the property name does not appear in the list of tables) or table based.
 The tables themselves can be placed at the end of the 3Di database.

-Some of our customers have requested that Artwork support the concept of padstacks.
-However this concept does not work with 3Di since we don't "place" nested objects in 3Di and a pad stack is essentially a collection of nested pads.
+Some of our customers have requested that Artwork support the concept of padstacks in the 3Di architecture.
+However this concept does not work with 3Di since it doesn't "place" objects in 3Di; a pad stack is essentially a collection of nested pads and via elements.
 However we have recently added a PADSTACK attribute so that a 3Di parser could identify all objects associated with a particular padstack and then process them as a group.